airhorns/sidekiq-daemon/Readme.md

 ### Using it

-You require two pieces: a scheduler entry to try to enqueue the job every so often, and then a job including `SidekiqDaemon::Worker` that calls out to the `daemon_lock.renew` method to keep the system aware that the long running job is still alive.
+You require two pieces: a scheduler entry to try to enqueue the job every so often, and then a job including `SidekiqDaemon::Worker`.
+Your job will only ever have one instance running once it includes the `SidekiqDaemon::Worker` module, but to keep the liveness check working, that job needs to call the `daemon_lock.renew` method more frequently than the `sidekiq_options[:daemon_lock_timeout]`.

 ### Example